Qumulo/docs/hardware/supermicro-a-plus-asg-1014s-acr12n4h/replacing-hardware-components.md

 ---
-title: "Replacing Hardware Components in Your Supermicro A+ WIO 1114S-WN10RT Nodes"
+title: "Replacing Hardware Components in Your Supermicro A+ ASG-1014S-ACR12N4H Nodes"
-summary: "This section explains how you can replace hardware components in your Supermicro A+ WIO 1114S-WN10RT nodes."
+summary: "This section explains how you can replace hardware components in your Supermicro A+ ASG-1014S-ACR12N4H nodes."
-permalink: hardware/supermicro-a-plus-wio-1114s-wn10rt/replacing-hardware-components.html
+permalink: hardware/supermicro-a-plus-asg-1014s-acr12n4h/replacing-hardware-components.html
 sidebar: hardware_sidebar
-keywords: technical specifications, tech specs, specs, specifications, Supermicro 1114S, WN10RT
+keywords: technical specifications, tech specs, specs, specifications, Supermicro 1014S, ACR12N4H
 ---

-This section explains how you can replace hardware components in your Supermicro 1114S nodes.
+This section explains how you can replace hardware components in your {{site.sm1014s}} nodes.

 {{site.data.alerts.caution}}
 <ul>